Onderzoek: de invloed van bladplukken op de opbrengst van het gewas

 All plants were illuminated for 18-19 hours.

-The study looked at the maximum absorption of the (limited) winter light, by spacing the plants well.
-It also looked at removing "superfluous" leaves, which should ensure minimal maintenance respiration.
-Finally, it looked at reducing energy consumption by less ventilation.
+The study examined maximizing the absorption of (limited) winter light by spacing the plants evenly.
+Removing "excess" leaves was also considered, which should minimize maintenance respiration.
+Finally, reducing energy consumption by reducing ventilation was also considered.

 Findings

-The plants where 33 percent of the young leaves were picked looked the best during the trial.
-When more leaves were picked, it caused more leaf loss the following year.
+The plants where 33 percent of the young leaves were removed looked the best during the trial.
+Removing more leaves resulted in more leaf loss the following year.

-The bunches that developed also all had thin stems and were quite weak.
-The size of the fruits was also not good.
-This also has a lot to do with the fact that there were completely different weather conditions compared to the year before, which caused crops to grow less well this year in general.
+Furthermore, the bunches that did develop all had thin stems and were quite weak.
+The fruit size was also poor.
+This is largely due to the fact that the weather conditions were completely different compared to the previous year, which generally resulted in less vigorous crop growth this year.

-The idea behind this research is to show that the balance between light and temperature is important to make your crops grow well.
-In late autumn and winter you have to be careful with the temperature and possible growth tube, because otherwise your crops can burn and fruits become smaller.
-Towards spring you have to stop picking leaves in time, so that the plant can grow stronger.
+The idea behind this study is to demonstrate that the balance between light and temperature is crucial for healthy crop growth.
+In late autumn and winter, you should be careful with the temperature and any growth tubes, as otherwise your crops may burn and the fruits may become smaller.
+As spring approaches, you should stop picking leaves in time to allow the plant to grow stronger.

 Back